symfony/symfony-docs/components/messenger/transports.rst

 "transports".
 Transports are responsible for routing messages to and from the message brokers.

 Every transport is configurable using a DSN.
-This DSN allows you to chose the transport layer as well as configure it.
+This DSN allows you to choose the transport layer as well as configure it.

 AMQP